-Guide To The Best Bass Fishing Lakes In New Jersey
+Bass Fishing In New Jersey

 Major lakes in New Jersey, including Clinton Reservoir, Farrington Lake, Greenwood Lake, Lake Hopatcong, Lake Musconetcong, Manasquan Reservoir, Merrill Creek Reservoir, Monksville Reservoir, Oak Ridge Reservoir, Round Valley Reservoir, Spruce Run Reservoir, Swartswood Lake, Union Lake and Wanaque Reservoir, all have healthy populations of bass.
-Many smaller lakes, ponds and some rivers also contain bass.

 Fishing for bass In New Jersey